An 8-hour RESPOND: Partnering for Campus Mental Health training will be offered:

 Additional RESPOND trainings will be offered in the summer.
 If you wish to be emailed when future training dates are set, you may enter your contact information in this form.
 Special requests for trainings may be made to staff psychologist Erin Pederson.

 Mental health problems affect each of us.
 You can take action to RESPOND effectively.

 About 1 in 5 of us will experience a diagnosable mental illness this year.
 All of us experience emotional pain or distress at times in our lives.
 Most of us want to help yet often feel uncertain about what to do or say.
 RESPOND will empower you to offer effective support and useful referrals to a student or colleague.
 The course provides a basic overview of symptoms often associated with mental health problems and offers an action plan to help you RESPOND effectively.
 The course will address campus policies such as FERPA, as well as mental health resources.

-RESPOND is an 8-hour training offered throught the Iowa State University Student Counseling Service, in partnership with ISU Wellbeing and Student Wellness.
+RESPOND is an 8-hour training offered through the Iowa State University Student Counseling Service, in partnership with ISU Wellbeing and Student Wellness.

 Who should attend?